-Joe’s serves up breakfast, lunch, dinner and Sunday brunch, and offers local craft beer on tap as well as wine.
+Joe’s serves up breakfast, lunch, dinner, and Sunday brunch, and offers local craft beer on tap as well as wine.
 An in-house pastry chef bakes cakes, pies and other desserts daily, and even offers gluten-free options like the Dark Chocolate Tart, served with sour cherry compote and whipped cream and inspired by the German Black Forest Cake, Schwarzwaelder Kirschtorte.
-The restaurant also runs a busy catering service and hosts special events, including the traditional Tuesday Spaghetti and Chianti Night and the annual Burger Week, with a dizzying choice of decadence — Bourbon Chutney Beer Burger, Hawaiian Beef Burger, Pizza Beef Burger, Greek Lamb Burger and more.
+The restaurant also runs a busy catering service and hosts special events, including the traditional Tuesday Spaghetti and Chianti Night and the annual Burger Week, which they’ve done for 11 years as of 2023, with a dizzying choice of decadence — Bourbon Chutney Beer Burger, Hawaiian Beef Burger, Pizza Beef Burger, Greek Lamb Burger and more.
 And though Roland sold Pizza Etc. in 2009 to his manager, Sergio Baray, Joe’s menu offers craft pizzas, with crusts made fresh daily with New Mexico organic flour.

 Joe’s also has a great newsletter, written by Sheila and detailing all that goes on at the diner as well as the couples’ devotion to feeding their customers healthy, affordable food grown in a sustainable environment.
 “We couldn’t do it without this community,” Roland says.
 “They’re the ones demanding it and we’re really in synch.”This article was posted by Cheryl Fallstead